Flatness-Aware Stochastic Gradient Langevin Dynamics: Theoretical Results

 \subsection{Assumptions}

-We first state the formal assumptions for our main theoretical results.
-Specifically, our assumptions impose standard conditions on: (i) moments of the initial parameters, stochastic gradient, and the noise processes; (ii) a Lipschitz condition on the stochastic gradient; and (iii) a dissipativity condition to ensure the stability of the Langevin dynamics.
+Our assumptions impose standard conditions on: (i) regularity of the original objective $u$, unbiasedness of the stochastic gradient, and moments of the initial parameters; (ii) a Lipschitz condition on the stochastic gradient; and (iii) a dissipativity condition to ensure the stability of the Langevin dynamics.